-You may talkback during a detected activity for a pre-programmed amount of time after the activity ends.
-After this time period, the radio will resume scanning.
+You may talkback during a detected activity for a pre-programmed time period after the activity ends.
+After this time period, the radio will resume scan.
 This feature is programmable by your authorized Motorola dealer.

 OFF-HOOK SUSPEND SCAN

 If this feature is enabled, the radio will stop scanning when the radio is off-hook.
 Scan will be resumed when the microphone is replaced on-hook.
 This feature is programmable by your authorized Motorola dealer.